-This pesto is an Asian inspired version of an Italian classic made with Thai Basil and peanut and other flavors that mimic those of an Italian Pesto.
+This pesto is an Asian inspired version of an Italian classic made with Thai Basil and peanut and other flavours that mimic those of an Italian Pesto.

 I don’t think I could possibly describe in words how much I love basil or how much I love peanuts or how much I love making pesto.
 Not to mention how much I love eating noodles.
 This might just be heaven for me.

 But Dubai’s heat makes sourcing Italian Basil a luxury.
-I am never able to grow these in my garden so making Pesto seems out of question.
+I am never able to grow these in my garden so making Pesto from Italian Basil seems out of question.

 Plus, it’s a quick and budget-friendly meal.
 It can’t get any better than this !!